sankalpatimilsina12/ndn-with-kubernetes/README.md

 4. A Kubernetes deployment for data lake shall be running.
 This deployment shall run one or more NFDs and file server pods which are attached to PVCs.

-5. The gateway NFD will have prefix registrations for `/ndn/k8s/data` and `/ndn/k8s/compute`.
-The prefixes will point to the data lake NFDs and compute NFDs respectively.
+5. The gateway NFD will have prefix registrations for `/ndn/k8s/data` pointing to the data lake's NFDs and `/ndn/k8s/compute` which is handled by the gateway node itself through Kubernetes jobs.

 # Interest Types
 The incoming interest can have one of the following two prefixes: